RubiconDeFi/docs/src/pages/docs/guides/swap.md

 ---
-title: Swap
+title: Rubicon | Swap
+pageTitle: Swap
-description: Rubicon Token Swaps
+description: Rubicon Token Swaps using the Rubicon Router
 ---

 [Swap](https://app.rubicon.finance/swap) finds the best route for a token swap on the Rubicon order books: